meenujha/Global-Terrorism-Database-Capstone/README.md

 The visualisations can be viewed here: https://rb.gy/qzj7co

-I have also made separate visualisations for the top 5 most adversely affected countries and made a forecast of attacks that can happen there.This can be viewed here: https://rb.gy/jh3sri
+I have also made separate visualisations for the top 5 most adversely affected countries and made a forecast of attacks that can happen there till 2025.This can be viewed here: https://rb.gy/jh3sri